Moles & Mole Biology

 Also, the live trapping of moles for release elsewhere is cruel in practice, because moles panic and often die of exhaustion.
 The best option is to get a traditional mole catcher to remove moles efficiently!

 Mole trapping for Wigan, Preston, Lancashire and Merseyside

-I use an arsenal of different mole traps including the half barrel mole trap (Duffus type), Trapline mole traps, Talpex mole traps and Fenn mole traps to get rid of moles.
-The use of a particular type of trap depends on specific circumstances, but the aim is always to catch moles quickly before they do anymore damage!
+I use an arsenal of different mole traps including the Duffus / half barrel mole trap (UK), Putange mole trap (French), Talpex mole traps (Dutch), Trapline mole trap (US) and Fenn mole traps (UK) to get rid of moles.
+The use of a particular type of trap depends on specific circumstances, but the aim is always to catch moles ASAP, before they do anymore damage!

-In an agricultural setting we simply charge per trapped mole with no callout, survey or hidden charges, and a very competitive rate per mole caught.
-For domestic mole control we charge a simple flat fee.
+In an agricultural setting I simply charge per trapped mole with no callout, survey or hidden charges, and a very competitive rate per mole caught.
+For domestic mole control there is a simple flat fee.

 We also offer a "bulk" discount if the mole control survey suggest that a large number of moles are present in an agricultural setting and you can discuss your budget, so we keep catching moles until we hit your set budget.
 Alternatively we can offer customized scheduled re-visits to nip mole invasions in the bud, work at an hourly rate, or per land area covered (as opposed to a charge per mole) for farms where a large number of moles are present.
 We catch moles in Wigan, St Helens, Ormskirk, Skelmersdale, Liverpool, Preston, Manchester, Bolton and surrounding areas.
 Call 0800 644 0134 or 0796 88 45 888 for price enquiries or to discuss your mole control requirements.